alkacon/mercury-json/README.md

 Run `docker-compose logs -f` to see the installation progress.
 Installation will take a while at the first time.

-Open [http://localhost/mercury-json/](http://localhost) to view it in the browser.
+Open [http://localhost/mercury-json/](http://localhost) to view the demo backend in the browser.

-Open [http://localhost/workplace/](http://localhost) to login as user Admin.
+Open [http://localhost/system/login](http://localhost/system/login) to login as user Admin.

 ### `cd demo1 && npm install`